Interactive water and cycle powered drawing machine

 The interactive art installation, designed by artist Jo Fairfax, was a water and cycle-powered drawing machine which took inspiration from Sir Richard Arkwright’s early career as he started out his journey as entrepreneur, inventor and architect of the modern factory system.
 The installation made reference to Arkwright’s water-frame, a water-powered cotton spinning machine which was a starting point to large scale production of cotton thread.
 Where the water- frame made cotton thread, this machine made drawings!

 Visitors to Cromford Mills, part of Derwent Valley Mills World Heritage Site, were able to operate the drawing machine by cycling a tandem, which triggered a hydraulic mechanism to create an image.
 Each participant was able to take home their water-powered drawing as a souvenir.
-The installation was at Cromford until 3rd November 2019.
+The installation was at Cromford from 24th July until 3rd November 2019.
 Any donations raised contributed to inspiring young people about our heritage.

 “The work was a fantastic example of where science, engineering and art comes together to produce something quite unusual and unique which can be experienced on different levels.
 It was also a great example of how art can be used to help interpret our heritage,” said Simon Wallwork, CEO Cromford Mills.